Cheap or Free Winter Activities in Grand Rapids

-- Check out the many trails and family friendly programs at Blandford Nature Center, including Winter Fort Building on January 13.
+- Check out the many trails and family friendly programs at Blandford Nature Center, including Winter Fort Building on January 12 and Winter in the Cabin on January 19.
 Admission to the property is $3.

-- Celebrate the snow with some awesome FREE events, including the snowman building contest and fat tire bike rides, at Winter West, held January 13 at Richmond Park in Grand Rapids.
+- Celebrate the snow with an awesome FREE event, including the snowman building contest and fat tire bike rides, at Winter West.
+(January 12 at Richmond Park in Grand Rapids).

 - Snowfest is returning to Downtown Muskegon February 2-3, featuring a soup/chili cook-off, a snow cornhole tournament, snow volleyball, FREE kids activities and more!

 - Attend a Grand Rapids Symphony Lollipops Concert at DeVos Performance Hall for just $5 per person.
-Upcoming shows include Little Red Riding Hood on February 3 and Green Eggs and Ham on March 3.
+Upcoming shows include Hansel & Gretel on January 19 and Ferdinand the Bull on March 30.

 - Celebrate winter while skating with Griffins players at the Great Skate Winterfest at Rosa Parks Circle on January 20 and 21.
 The event includes sports demonstrations, sled dogs, family activity tent, and more…all for FREE!